The 5 Stages of Palliative Care

 The focus of the care plan now shifts to providing support to family members, loved ones and carers through a range of bereavement services including:

 - Spiritual Support, if appropriate, through a faith leader

 - Psychosocial support to help with grief, loss, and adjustment after a loved one’s death

 The Bereavement Stage is dependent on how much support each individual’s needs, and can last from anywhere between weeks to months or as long as it is formally required with some cases taking as long as a year.

 Regardless of an individual’s situation, everyone deserves comfort, quality of life, and respect for their personal treatment decisions and cultural or spiritual concerns at every stage in life.
-Nurse Next Door promises to provide you or your loved ones the necessary palliative care and family support needed in the comfort of your own home or in a care facility through our palliative care program.
+Nurse Next Door promises to provide you or your loved ones with the necessary palliative care and family support needed in the comfort of your own home or a care facility through our palliative care program.
 If you need support today please don’t hesitate to contact us.

 At Nurse Next Door, we are celebrating ageing and are passionate about Making Lives Better.